Skip to content

 LORELAI: Wow.
 Renaissance woman.

-— A “Renaissance person” (typically a “Renaissance man”) refers to an individual with a broad range of well developed skills and interests, similar to polymaths of the Renaissance era like Michelangelo and Leonardo da Vinci.
+• The Renaissance was a European cultural and intellectual movement that occurred during the 15th and 16th centuries.
+The term “Renaissance person” (typically “Renaissance man”) refers to an individual with a broad range of well developed skills and interests, similar to polymaths of the Renaissance era like Michelangelo and Leonardo da Vinci.

-The top sliver of the album cover for The Sophtware Slump (2000) is visible in the CD pile at 02:05.
+The top sliver of The Sophtware Slump album cover was visible at 02:05.

 MICHEL: Are you sure you wouldn’t like me to wait?